nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given lab score < 0 or actual score > total score.
+The given lab score is not a positive integer between 1 and 100 (inclusive), or actual score > total score.
     * 3a1.
 ProgrammerError shows an error message.

       Use case resumes at 2.